HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   )
 }}

-60.4% of pages in desktop and 62.1% of pages in mobile are now using TLSv1.3, making it the majority protocol version over of TLSv1.2.
+60.4% of pages in desktop and 62.1% of pages in mobile are now using TLSv1.3, making it the majority protocol version over TLSv1.2.
 The number of pages using TLSv1.3 has increased approximately 20% since [last year](../2020/security#protocol-versions) when we saw 43.2% and 45.4% respectively.

 ### Cipher suites